valteu/IngreCheck/README.md

 ## Releases

-Stay tuned for our upcoming releases which will include exciting new features and improvements!
+Stay tuned for our upcoming releases, which will include exciting new features and improvements!

 ## Feedback